d12/SimpleNeuralNetwork/README.md

 This is a simple neural network implementation in Ruby.

-Currently, it allows generation of networks with randomized weights and neuron biases.
-In the future, this will be configurable.

 This gem does not include any learning implementations (back-prop, etc).

 ## Installation